adamluckydo/ontology/3_Buddhism/Buddhism.md

 Awakening, stream entry, nonduality, pure being.
 There are many ways people describe it, but it comes down to one key point:

-You pay close enough attention to experience in a specific way, and suddenly you see that there is no "self", and there never was one.
+After lots of practice paying close attention to experience in specific ways, suddenly you see, beyond a shadow of a doubt, that there is no "self", and there never was one.

 And it's not that the self is "lost", or "eradicated".
 Your personality and intelligence and everything about you is still fully intact; it's just that you realize you were adding extra tension onto experience in the shape of a self-conception that didn't actually inherently exist.
 It was empty, and dependently originated within your own mind, just like everything else.

+After releasing the vicegrip of a self that controls and receives experience, reality becomes an unlimited expanse of awareness without a subjective reference point, which is actually exactly how it's always been.

-After seeing that the self is no more than a fictional narrative, "you" no longer experience craving or aversion, since there's no "you" to be helped or harmed by any outcome.
+And in knowing that the self is no more than a fictional narrative, "you" no longer experience craving or aversion, since there's no "you" to be helped or harmed by any outcome.
 Suffering: Ended.

 But wait, wouldn't that just turn you into an apathetic lump?